tremc/tremc/README.md

   Keys are
   * lines_per_torrent, value between 1 and 3.
-  * torrentname_is_progressbar (boolean)
+  * torrentname_is_progressbar (boolean).
   * file_viewer, name of program to run for viewing a file.

     The string %%s is replaced by the file name.
   * file_open_in_terminal (boolean).
   * rdns (boolean), the value True enables showing the reverse DNS of connected peers.
-  * geoip2_database - The location of the Python-GeoIP2 database file.
+  * geoip2_database, The location of the Python-GeoIP2 database file.
 If this key does not exist, or does not point to a file, the database is also searched for in some commonly used locations.
+  * cancel, List of keys that act as cancel key in dialog windows.
+Printable characters are allowed, but act as cancel key only when not entering text.

+    Default is Escape, Break and q.
 * [Colors]

   Allows for setting (some of) the interface colors.